Aboard Gloria’s Grail, Geminian Waters

 A sigh of exasperation came from the man, and it was echoed in sentiment by those around him.
 “This vessel would be the fourth ship we’ve taken since last month, Capitana.”

 Maria clapped her hands, startling those kneeling before her.
 She pointed to Morandi and stomped her leather heels.
 “You see, my friend, the ship does not matter.
 Although your ship was beautiful, it was merely a vessel for your voyage and your adventures.
 There will always be another.
 However…” Unsheathing her sword once more, she pointed it at the other captain’s throat.
 “There is only one person who can live out their adventure in the way that you do!
 Do you understand what I am saying, my friend?”

 “What I am saying is that you must live out the rest of your adventure, and you may use this vessel of mine to do it.”

-Several sighs of exasperation followed but they were lost to the sound of lapping waves.
+Several exasperated sighs followed but they were lost to the sound of lapping waves.

 “You’re asking me to join your crew?”
 The former sailor captain guffawed.
 “After everything you’ve done?”

 Maria pulled back.
 “I really haven’t done much yet…” She spun her sword in hand and ran her callused fingers along the blade.
 “Should I do this ‘everything’ if you refuse?
 I haven’t decided yet.”